Manoui/website/index.md

 ### Predict fame

-Here below you can find most famous quotes
+You may have already developed an intuition that most famous quotes are emitted by politicians in the Unites States

 {% include famous_combinations.html %}

 Combining features